Ambrevar/dahsee/README.md

 Installation
 ------------

+Optional: run `make ui` to embed the web interface in the build.

 Run `make install` to install the program to the /usr/local prefix.
 You can change the prefix from command-line, e.g.